ErniW/Arduino-IMU-and-AHRS-tests/README.md

 ## Notes:
 ### Gyroscope & timing:
 - **Gyroscope data integration requires matching with defined frequency and updating data when new measurement is available.
 Period.
-Interrupt-based delta time measurement yields better results than fixed timing.** *Unfortunately it requires extra effort on Arduino libraries which are very limited on this thing.
+Interrupt-based delta time measurement yields better results than fixed timing.** *Unfortunately it requires extra effort on Arduino libraries which are limited.
 Our projects never required such precision but ideally, use interrupts to immediately catch available gyroscope data.
 Secondly, measure delta t with internal timer instead of fixed period (don't lose time by rounding fractions!).
 Accelerometer doesn't need integration.*
-- **Integration problems can be easily spotted if we rotate by 90 degrees but the axis moves by different angle and error accumulates over time.** Error grows over time because we integrate too much/few samples per second therefore.
+- **Integration problems can be easily spotted if we rotate by 90 degrees but the axis moves by different angle and error accumulates over time.** Error grows over time because we integrate too much/few samples per second.
 - **Drift in gyroscope can be spotted if our axes move by some small angle over time without any movement.** Technically drift can't be avoided but we can marginalize it by proper callibration along with accelerometer compensation.
 Furthermore, including a small threshold to avoid noise on still object really does its job.
 Eventually use Kalman filter.
 Magnetometer can be used for long-term compensation.
-- **Because of strict timing use millis() instead of delay() and micros() to compute delta time (to not lose fractions).**
+- **Because of strict timing use micros() to compute delta time (to not lose fractions).
+Avoid delay().**
 ### Units and conversion:
-- **Stick to quaternions in your code for calculations, eventually convert to euler angles at the end of computation to avoid gimbal lock.** *Quaternions are 4 dimensional (w, x, y, z) representations of 3 dimensional rotations and are less intuitive to read but are better for handling continuous movement.*
+- **Stick to quaternions in your code for calculations, eventually convert to euler angles at the end of computation to avoid gimbal lock.** *Quaternions are 4 dimensional (w, x, y, z) representations of 3 dimensional rotations and are less intuitive to read but are better for handling continuous movement.
+Convert if you need interaction for a specific angle.*
 - Arduino libraries are inconsistent so whenever you mix libraries, **check what SI units they operate and what units are expected by your algorithm.** *Some device libraries return raw values, others return SI units by default.
 Usually it's a conversion between radians and degrees per second.*
 - To get SI unit we multiply raw value by its sensitivity.
 Usually done by library.
 ### Magnetometer: